 What is Motor Neurone Disease (MND)?

-Motor Neurone Disease (MND) is a progressive degenerative disease that affects the upper motor neurones (nerves in the brain and spinal cord) as well as the lower motor neurones (nerves that go from the spinal cord to the specific muscle that they control).
+Motor Neurone Disease (MND), sometimes known as Amyotrophic Lateral Sclerosis (ALS), is a progressive degenerative disease that affects the upper motor neurones (nerves in the brain and spinal cord) as well as the lower motor neurones (nerves that go from the spinal cord to the specific muscle that they control).
 As the nerves are damaged, the muscles that they control become weaker and stiffer.
 The rate of progression for MND varies greatly from one person to another.
 The causes of MND are not yet known, but it is thought to be a number of factors, both genetic and environmental.

 There is no cure for MND at present however drug treatments, such as Riluzole are available.
 By working closely with other health care professionals, the clinicians at Hobbs can help to improve functional independence and ultimately quality of life.